beaker/docs/docs/start/interactive.md

 Each interactive session is backed by a Docker container.
 Within the container, you are free to do whatever you want; you cannot affect other processes on the machine.
-Everything except for your home directory and `/net` are destroyed once the session stops.
+Everything except for your home directory and `/net` is destroyed once the session stops.

 By default, interactive sessions use the `allenai/base:cuda11.2-ubuntu20.04` Docker image which is maintained by the Beaker team.
-This image is based on Ubuntu 20.04 and already has CUDA drivers installed.
+This image is based on Ubuntu 20.04 and already has CUDA 11.2 drivers installed.
 It also comes with some useful tools like the AWS CLI, Google Cloud CLI, and the Beaker CLI.
 If you find that any tools are missing, please contact the Beaker team and we will consider adding them.